 There's zero truth to the theory that the extra pressure from a tight sports bra can prevent your body from releasing toxins, leading to disease.
 "Wearing a sports bra all the time does not compress the lymph nodes or cause cancer," Dr. Patel says.

-In fact, she actually recommends a compressive bra to breast cancer patients to help prevent breast lymphedema (swelling of the breast due to poor lymphatic drainage) after surgery and radiation.
+In fact, she actually recommends a compressive bra to people with breast cancer to help prevent breast lymphedema (swelling of the breast due to poor lymphatic drainage) after surgery and radiation.

 But Sports Bras Can Lead to Skin Issues